 I am totally awful at this event!
 Farmer Maggot is famous for his mushrooms and Hobbit’s love to try to sneak into his field and steal some!
 So that is your aim!
 In the time the event runs, you have to pick 8 mushrooms and avoid Farmer Maggot’s dogs – Grip, Fang and Wolf!

-To get the 10 Token rewards you have to avoid the dogs until the round is over.
-Simply getting 8 Mushrooms doesn’t guarantee you the subsequent 10!
+- To get the quest’s 10 Token reward you have to avoid the dogs until the round is over.

 If you succeeed however you’ll have earned a minimum of 18 Tokens and likely 20+.
 And the Mushroom Hunt only has a 1-hour Cool-Down, so keep repeating it if you enjoy it!

-The 2017 Farmer’s Faire offers two steeds purchasable with Tokens.
+The 2018 Farmer’s Faire offers two steeds purchasable with Tokens.
 Other ones are Mithril only.
-The first image is 2017’s mount: Goat of the Harvest Sky.
-The second image is 2016’s Farmer’s Second Favourite Steed.
+The first image is 2018’s mount: Farmers Feast Steed (80 Tokens).
+The second image is 2017’s Goat of the Harvest Sky (80 Tokens).

 An event with a wide variety of activities, the LOTRO Farmer’s Faire is a really fun festival to attend.
-And with the 2018 Faire, you can earn enough tokens to get the Goat Mount (a Goat being essential when you hit the Mines of Moria).
-Tokens are pretty easy to rack up in this event, so kick back and enjoy!
+And with the 2018 Faire, you can easily earn enough tokens to get the Goat Mount (a Goat being essential when you hit the Mines of Moria).
+Tokens are pretty easy to rack up in this event, so kick back, relax and enjoy!